What Are You Looking For?

 The Real Value of Injury Triage

-Here’s what you need to know about the true value of injury triage and how it can benefit your organization.
+Here’s what you need to know about the true value of a 24/7 injury triage service and how it can benefit your organization.

-Injury triage lines offer injured workers easy access to professionals who can help assess their condition following a work-related injury.
+Workplace injury triage is a service that offers injured workers easy access to professionals who can help assess their condition following a work-related injury.
 Rather than every worker going offsite to an emergency room or urgent care facility, or relying on a manager with no medical knowledge, injury triage helps the worker get appropriate care based on evidence-based protocols.

 This service is utilized by employers of all sizes.
 It may be an organization’s main occupational health offering, or it may be part of a larger program that’s used to cover workers on odd shifts, or who may not be onsite due to travel.